zapacher/TireChangeApp/README.md

 if run without docker, correct endpoints in 'src/resources/application.yml' and 'frontend/script.js'

 Notes:
-    At the moment - tests are ignored;
+    At the moment - tests are ignored and not actual;
+    JavaScript - isn't my language, so this was first experience ~10h

+Warning!!
+    local firewall can block container ports, please check that first if